NokKbl/Pig-Latin/README.md

 ![H](gameScreenShotandFont/Frame7.png)

-### Score Table
+### Score Info
-The score table will show top 5 player's names and scores.
+Score Info will show correct and wrong amount of players, name score and some word depends on what score players got.

 ![ST](gameScreenShotandFont/Frame9.png)